2154295/webtekLTP/README.txt

 How to set up the site:

-1. Right click the index.html and open it with Brackets
+1. Open the Brackets

-2. Click the Live Preview(Lightning symbol) in the Right side of Bracket to open the index.html
+2. Click the File in the navigation bar and click the Open folder

+3. Find the _______ and click open

+4. Click the index.html from the ______ folder in the working files (left side)

-3. Click the Midterms in the navagation bar to see the course notes for midterms.
+5. Click the Live Preview in the right side of the Brackets